 ✅ More and more dev communities servers

 At Qovery, we were from the first tech companies seriously using Discord for business and community.
 I got calls from other startups asking for our feedback.
 Since then, I saw dozens of companies like Strapi, Hasura, and Gatsby moving out from Slack for Discord.
-I think it is perfect for the tech ecosystem to be on the same chat platform — no need to create an account on different servers.
+It is perfect for the tech ecosystem to be on the same chat platform — no need to create an account on different servers.
 Joining a new community is one click away.
-It reminded me of when IRC was my primary communication tool and when all open-source projects and gaming communities were on the same servers.
+It reminded me of when IRC was my primary communication tool, and all open-source projects and gaming communities were on the same servers.

 ❌ No thread, and it is a pain.